 Within the subdivision, cyclists will be accommodated on the internal roadways or the multi-use pathway between Scholastic Drive and the Rideau River.
 All internal roadways have a posted speed limit of 30 km/h.
 As shown in Section 4.3, the low posted speed adequately accommodates cyclists without providing dedicated cycling facilities.
-Bicycle parking will be provided within the underground parking garage, in accordance with the requirements of the City's Zoning By-law.
+Bicycle parking will be provided within the underground parking garage, along with 10 exterior spaces.
+Bicycle parking will be in accordance with the requirements of the City's Zoning By-law.